Dr. Leland Gilsen

 After I retired, I began wood carving and joined Salem's Capitol Carvers.
 I carved reproduction NW Coast masks, spindle whorls, and knife handles, among other items.
 I also carved soapstone artifacts such as smoking pipes, atlatl weights, paint pots, and oil lamps.
 I learned how to hand-make cordage, and made nets, handle wraps, and bags.
 I started growing fiber (cordage and basketry) plants as well as native food plants.

 I divided the exhibits up into domestic, hunting, and fishing groups because I was storing them upright in cardboard boxes with a cardboard divider between each board.
 In addition, I made sub-groups based on raw material technologies: stone, bone, fiber, wood, shell, and leather.

-The exhibits also included working examples, such as a bow drill, the atlatl and darts, the bow and arrow, a toggling harpoon, and a bull roarer.
+The exhibits also included working examples such as a pump drill, the atlatl and darts, the bow and arrow, a toggling harpoon, bow fire drill, and a bull roarer.
 Loose exhibits too heavy or too cumbersome to fit onto display boards round out the exhibits.